File Management Using PAM360

 4. If you select the Domain Account option, you will see a pop-up box - Auto logon using other domain accounts with the Use domain account radio button enabled.

-6. If you have logged into PAM360 using the AD/Microsoft Entra ID/LDAP authentication, you will have the option to use your logged-in account credentials to connect to the remote machine.
+7. If you have logged into PAM360 using the AD/Microsoft Entra ID/LDAP authentication, you will see the option to use your logged-in account credentials to connect to the remote machine.

-10. Choose the required file from either of the columns and click the relevant arrow icon in the middle to initiate data transfer between the selected paths.
-Similarly, choose the file or folder you want to delete individually from the remote directories and click the Delete icon to remove the item from the remote directory.
+11. Choose the required file from one of the machines and click the relevant arrow icon in the middle to initiate data transfer between the selected paths.
+Similarly, choose the file or folder you want to delete individually from the remote directories and click the Delete icon to remove the item from the remote machine directory.

-1. File transfer must be performed on resources that run on operating systems supported by PAM360.
-The operating system types supported by PAM360 are: Windows, Windows Domain, Linux, Mac, Solaris, HP UNIX, IBM AIX, HPUX, and JunOS.
+• The secure file transfer is supported only on the resources that run on the operating systems supported by PAM360, such as Windows, Windows Domain, Linux, Mac, Solaris, HP UNIX, IBM AIX, HPUX, and JunOS.

-4. Deleting Files or Folders on Remote Machines
+3. Deleting Files and Folders in Remote Machines

 You can delete files or folders in two ways; from a directory on the remote machine and from a particular account.